 Which Level Do You Need?

-Foundation only is sufficient for project coordinator, project support, business analyst or junior PM roles in PRINCE2 environments.
-It demonstrates you understand the method and can work effectively within a PRINCE2 project team.
+Foundation only is enough for project coordinator, project support, business analyst or junior PM roles in PRINCE2 environments.
+It shows you understand the method and can work well inside a PRINCE2 project team.

-Practitioner is required or expected for project manager, programme manager and PMO manager roles where you will be responsible for tailoring and applying the PRINCE2 method.
+Practitioner is required or expected for project manager, programme manager and PMO manager roles.
+In these roles you are responsible for tailoring and applying the method.
 Most UK government and large enterprise PM roles at grade 6 and above expect Practitioner.
-If you plan to make project management your career, Practitioner is the target.
+If you are serious about a PM career, Practitioner is the target.
+Do not stop at Foundation.

-Open book means you can bring the manual: The Practitioner exam allows you to bring the official PRINCE2 manual.
-This does not make it easy — the exam tests application and scenario reasoning, not recall.
+Open book does not mean easy.
+The Practitioner exam lets you bring the official PRINCE2 manual.
+Many candidates think this makes it simple.
+It does not.
+The exam tests application and scenario reasoning, not recall.
 You cannot look up answers to scenario questions fast enough under time pressure.
-Treat the manual as a reference for confirming specific terminology, not as a crutch.
+Use the manual to confirm specific terminology.
+Not as a replacement for actually understanding the method.

 03 — The Method